 52. It is possible that a person could move out of Wales, leaving their opt-out decision on the register.
-This means NHS staff across the UK will need to be aware of the law in Wales and the process will need to have a check built in to ask whether the person had ever lived in Wales, and therefore look for any recorded decision made whilst the person lived in Wales.
-This is because a stated wish to consent to donation or not to consent to it will still have effect under the legislation covering other parts of the UK, even if the person no longer lives in Wales.
+This means NHS staff across the UK will need to be aware of the law in Wales and the process will need to ensure such staff are alerted to any recorded decision made whilst the person lived in Wales.
+This is because a stated wish to donate or not to donate will still have effect under the legislation covering other parts of the UK, even if the person no longer lives in Wales.